Somalia

-Somalia is among the least developed countries in the world, as evidenced by its ranking in metrics such as GDP per capita and its position near the bottom of the Human Development Index, above only South Sudan.
+Somalia is among the least developed countries in the world because of its low GDP per capita and the Human Development Index.
 It has maintained an informal economy mainly based on livestock, remittances from Somalis working abroad, and telecommunications.
 It is a member of the United Nations, the Arab League, African Union, Non-Aligned Movement, East African Community, and the Organisation of Islamic Cooperation.

+In 2026 the United Nations and the World Food Programme warned that six million people or one third of Somalia's population were facing food crises and that 1.9 million children faced acute malnutrition, primarily due to a severe drought and cut in aid expenditures.

 Etymology

-Samaale, the oldest common ancestor of several Somali clans, is generally regarded as the source of the ethnonym Somali.
-One other theory is that the name is held to be derived from the words soo and maal, which together mean "go" and "milk".
-This interpretation differs depending on region with northern Somalis imply it refers to go and milk in regards to the camel's milk, southern Somalis use the transliteration "sa maal" which refers to cow's milk.
-This is a reference to the ubiquitous pastoralism of the Somali people.
-Another plausible etymology proposes that the term Somali is derived from the Arabic word for "wealthy" (zāwamāl), again referring to Somali riches in livestock.
+Samaale, the last common ancestor of several Somali clans, is generally regarded as the source of the ethnonym Somali.
+Another theory is that the name is derived from the words soo and maal, which together mean "go" and "milk".
+This interpretation varies depending on region, with northern Somalis believing it means "camel's milk," and southern Somalis using the transliteration "sa maal", which refers to cow's milk.
+This is a reference to the pastoralism of the Somali people.
+Another proposed etymology is that the term Somali is derived from the Arabic ذوو مال, transliterated as dhawu māl and meaning "wealthy", again referring to Somali riches in livestock.

-Alternatively, the ethnonym Somali is believed to have been derived from the Automoli (Asmach), a group of warriors from ancient Egypt described by Herodotus.
-Asmach is thought to have been their Egyptian name, with Automoli being a Greek derivative of the Hebrew word S’mali (meaning "on the left hand side").

-A Tang Chinese document from the 9th century AD referred to the northern Somalia coast — which was then part of a broader region in Northeast Africa known as Barbaria, in reference to the area's Barbars (Cushitic) inhabitants — as Po-pa-li.

-The first clear written reference of the sobriquet Somali dates back to the early 15th century AD during the reign of Ethiopian Emperor Yeshaq I who had one of his court officials compose a hymn celebrating a military victory over the Sultanate of Ifat.
+The first written reference of the sobriquet Somali dates back to the early 15th century AD during the reign of Ethiopian Emperor Yeshaq I, who had one of his court officials compose a hymn celebrating a military victory over the Sultanate of Ifat.
 Simur was also an ancient Harari alias for the Somali people.

-Somalis overwhelmingly prefer the demonym Somali over the incorrect Somalian since the former is an endonym, while the latter is an exonym with double suffixes.
-The hypernym of the term Somali from a geopolitical sense is Horner and from an ethnic sense, it is Cushite.